Extreme Sounds: Lessons in a Noisy World

 - Make a prediction of the average decibel level and range (minimum and maximum values) you think each place you have selected will register on the sound meter (refer to decibel levels for common sounds obtained from your background research).
 Rank your locations on a list from highest predicted decibel level to lowest predicted decibel level.

-- Practice taking decibel readings with the Science Journal app or your sound meter to be sure you know how to use it.
+- Practice taking decibel readings with the sensor app or your sound meter to be sure you know how to use it.
 You might take several readings from the same spot to be sure that your phone or meter is consistently measuring the same or nearly the same decibel level.

 - If you purchased a standalone decibel meter, read the instructions that came with your meter.
 If your meter only displays instantaneous values and does not record average, min, or max values, you can attempt to record these values yourself.
 For example, watch your meter and write down readings every five seconds for one minute.
 Calculate an average value and record the min and max values.
 This method will not be as accurate for min and max values (since you might miss a loud noise that occurs in between your readings), but it should be a reasonable way to calculate an average value.